Jer0m3/wazuh-monitoirng/README.md

 edit the exsiting environment file (wazuh-monitor.env)

+ * The Wazuh user ia an user for the Wazuh API.
+The user needs readall permissions

+ * The push user is an user for the Pushgateway

+ * The Indexer User is an user for the Opensearch API

-edit the pushgateway URL in file 'wazuh-monitor.sh'
+edit the pushgateway URL in the file: 'wazuh-monitor.sh'

 # Installation (systemd)